-It may sound counterintuitive but the most efficient way to build an effective IP portfolio is to first look inwards – look at your brands, trade secrets, patents, software, data & analytics, etc. Create an inventory of these existing key IP assets and focus on the IP that is critical to your business.
-If it is not immediately clear what is ‘key’ then do some mapping – from your material revenue streams – to your products and services – and then to the IP assets that underpin these products and services.
-Making this link will help you identify the IP assets that currently underpin your main cash flows and likely secure your competitive advantage.
+It may sound counterintuitive but the most efficient way to build an effective intellectual property (IP) portfolio is to first look inwards – look at your brands, trade secrets, patents, software, data & analytics, etc. Create an inventory of these existing key IP assets and focus on the IP that is critical to your business.
+If it is not immediately clear what is ‘key’ then do some mapping – from your material revenue streams – to your products and services – and then to the intellectual property assets that underpin these products and services.
+Making this link will help you identify the intellectual property assets that currently underpin your main cash flows and likely secure your competitive advantage.

-As a result of this review there could be bunch of IP assets, maybe patents or TMs which are fading in importance.
-Any IP that is not key, ask yourself: Will I use it in the future?
+As a result of this review there could be bunch of IP assets, maybe patents or trademarks which are fading in importance.
+Any intellectual property that is not key, ask yourself: Will I use it in the future?
 Do I want to continue to incur the costs of maintenance and registration?
-Could I sell or license this IP?
+Could I sell or license this intellectual property?
 The pruning has begun.

-Now you have visibility over the IP you are currently relying on, look at your business forecasts and plans for future growth.
+Now you have visibility over the intellectual property you are currently relying on, look at your business forecasts and plans for future growth.
 Will you rely on all the same IP assets?
 Do you have all the IP that you need?
-Are there any gaps that need filled or risks that need to be managed and can you confidently identify any IP assets that could be added to your competitive moat.
+Are there any gaps that need filled or risks that need to be managed and can you confidently identify any intellectual property assets that could be added to your competitive moat.

-This is the time to look outwards at the competitive landscape and focus on what you want to include in your future IP portfolio.
+This is the time to look outwards at the competitive landscape and focus on what you want to include in your future intellectual property portfolio.
 What IP do you need to position yourself in the market?
 What IP will help you capture and protect market share?
-Consider gaps in your IP portfolio and how they could be filled.
+Consider gaps in your intellectual property portfolio and how they could be filled.
 Can you buy or create the IP, or if you don’t have the budget, can you license-in directly or through a patent-buying programs?
 There are many programs available, including country specific programs, such as Canada’s Innovation Asset Collective (‘IAC’).

 Maybe it’s time to get out to the market and confidently tell people about your business, your strategy and that you have developed an IP portfolio that will withstand diligence and that can protect your future cash flows.
 You can get on the radar of investors and other bigger market participants, perhaps by joining platforms like the IP100 or the IAC.
 Platforms like this can help give you visibility in the market and can even benchmark your IP portfolio against other operators in the market.

-You might consider having your IP portfolio valued as you can now demonstrate the IP that underpins your future cash flows and could be viewed as viable collateral, which could be of particular interest to investors, lenders and buyers, like Private Equity.
+You might consider having an intellectual property valuation completed as you can now demonstrate the IP that underpins your future cash flows and could be viewed as viable collateral, which could be of particular interest to investors, lenders and buyers, like Private Equity.
 M&A buyers that emerge will probably know you already from their “Looking Out” and tracking of the IP universe.
 Knowing the value of your critical IP assets and being confident about the IP you own and how it is used in your business to create competitive advantage, will help ensure you achieve the recognition and return for the investment you have made in this IP.
 You could find you are in a stronger negotiating position by demonstrating you have an effective IP strategy and a confident IP narrative.

 Look INWARDS: pruning and rebalancing the IP portfolio to achieve maximum impact for budget starts by assessing what you have in your armoury and what you might need for future strategy.